acmis1/dear-friend-project/README.md

 - Build and run the project.

 #### Using Visual Studio Code (WSL/Windows)
-- pen Visual Studio Code.
+- Open Visual Studio Code.
 - Open the Command Palette (Ctrl+Shift+P) and select Remote-WSL: New Window.
 - Open the cloned repository folder in the new window.
 - Build and run the project using the integrated terminal.